 - The 10 most active strategic fintech consolidators have acquired over 100 companies since 2016.

-- During the first half of 2020, eight of the top 10 most active strategics made at least one acquisition, including SS&C and Global Payments, each of which have made three acquisitions year to date.
+- Through the third quarter of 2020, nine of the top 10 most active strategics made at least one acquisition, including SS&C and Global Payments, each of which has made three acquisitions year-to-date.

 Global Financial Software M&A Activity2

-- Across financial software, there were 133 M&A transactions closed in Q2 2020, with strategic acquirers representing 71% of total deal volume.
+- 127 M&A transactions closed in Q3 2020 across financial software, with strategic acquirers representing 75% of total deal volume.

 - Strategic acquirers continue to outpace private equity as the race for wallet share and additional payment volumes remains front of mind for many decision-makers.